keithy1012/CodeSwitchProject/README.md

 - Build token-level cumulative contexts and labels for predicting language switch points at token boundaries.
 - Train lightweight TF-IDF + classifiers (Logistic Regression, Random Forest) to detect switch points and apply them to dialogues.

-Intended use: research experiments, dataset generation and preprocessing, baseline modeling for switch-point detection.

 ## Quick start

 1. Create and activate a virtual environment (Python 3.8+ recommended):